brkarcher/brkarcher.github.io/condor.md

 Sam's heart skipped a beat.

 This control center was as wide as the hallway it ran alongside.
 Two rows of instruments and operations terminals, dead and still, ran from the left wall to the right wall, parted by a central walkway of decrepit blue carpet running from the door to the opposite wall.
-The opposite wall was a wide glass pane, wall-to-wall and floor-to-ceiling, offering a commanding view of a spaceport landing zone.
+The opposite wall was a wide glass pane, wall-to-wall and floor-to-ceiling, offering a commanding view of a spaceport launch zone.

-On the landing zone an _Overlord_-class dropship towered 100 meters into the open sky from atop its landing struts.
+There, a _Neptune_-class assault lander towered 100 meters into the open sky from atop its launching struts.
 Clouds of vented H2 gas billowed about beneath it as it prepared for launch.

-One gangway was still attached to an open hatch on the side of the egg-shaped monster, just off-center from where Sam was facing.
+One gangway was still attached to an open hatch on the dorsal side of the winged monster, just off-center from where Sam was facing.
 At its base, through a momentary part in the clouds of H2, Sam caught a familiar glint of steel.
 She switched to thermal scan.
-Not far from the white-hot plasma engines beneath the craft, shrouded in a shifting cool blue haze, there stood three orange blurs, holding steely recoilless rifles.
+Not far from the liquid fuel engine nozzles beneath the craft, shrouded in a shifting cool blue haze, there stood three orange blurs, holding steely recoilless rifles.

-_It was a delaying action!
-This launch sequence began hours ago and they have been stalling this entire time.
-Of course they were not going to step into our trap.
+_A delaying action!
+This launch sequence began hours ago and they've been stalling this entire time.
 How soon...?_

-Sam glanced back up at the _Overlord_.
+Sam glanced back up at the _Neptune_.
 Four shallow-domed turrets clung to this side of the ship, spouting paired barrels of various shapes and sizes.
 That was probably six laser weapons and two naval-grade autocannons that could be trained on Sam if she gave herself away here.
 This exoskeleton might—_might_—withstand a brief flash of energy from one of the mounted lasers.
 But the autocannons were certain death... and a closed casket at the funeral.

 The defensive armament on the vessel alone outgunned the entire Dread Fist Company at full strength, to say nothing of whatever might be inside.
 Kaiser was no cornered rat.
 He was a power unto himself, and wherever he was preparing to go now...